compasjs/compas/docs/features/extending-the-cli.md

   // An optional executor.
 If a command does not have an executor, the executor of it's (recursive) parent is used.
   executor: cliExecutor,

+  // Extra properties for 'modifiers.isWatchable' commands
+  // Defaults to
+  // { extensions: ["js", "json"], ignorePatterns: [".cache", "coverage", "node_modules"], }
+  watchSettings: {
+    // Specific extensions to watch for
+    // Is optional
+    extensions: [ "js", "json" ],

+    // Specific patterns to filter out.
+    // Use this if your program or another program writes files that you don't want this command to be restarted for.
+    ignorePatterns: [ ".cache" ],
+  },

   // Extra prperties for 'modifiers.isDynamic' commands
   dynamicValue: {